 “what she had left over.”
 This is referring to what she had eaten earlier in the day (Ruth 2:14).(top)

 “Where have you gleaned today.”
 Communication was very limited in the biblical world.
 There were no cell phones or other means of easy communication.
-When Ruth walked out the door of where she and Naomi were staying in the morning, the only thing that Naomi knew was that Ruth was going to walk eastward towards the fields of grain there.
+When Ruth walked out the door of where she and Naomi were staying in the morning, the only thing that Naomi knew was that Ruth was going to walk eastward toward the fields of grain there.
 But from the time Ruth walked out until when she walked back in there would usually not have been any news about her.
 Naomi no doubt had some amount of anxiety as to where Ruth would go, how she would be treated, and how much grain she could glean to sustain her and Naomi.

 Naomi’s double question, “Where have you gleaned today...Where have you worked,” followed by her emphatic blessing, “May the one who took notice of you be blessed” expresses her great surprise at Ruth’s showing up with so much grain.
 The questions came rapid-fire, and were more expressions of surprise than actual questions, although they were questions and would be answered later.
 The scene is actually like Ruth walking in the door with over 30 pounds of grain and Naomi exclaiming, “Oh my goodness!
 Where on earth did you glean today?
 Where did you work that you could have gotten all that grain!
 Blessed is he who helped you!”
 Only after Naomi was over the shock and surprise at all the grain Ruth had was Ruth able to begin to tell her where she had worked that day.(top)

 “Then Naomi said to her daughter-in-law, ‘Blessed of Yahweh be the one.’”
 After hearing that Ruth “just happened” to go to the field of Boaz, a kinsman-redeemer, she spontaneously speaks a second blessing on Boaz and that he be blessed by Yahweh.
 Naomi may have been bitter against Yahweh, but she still believed in Him and could see His invisible hand in this “chance encounter” between Boaz and Ruth.
 Actually, this statement by Naomi marks a shift for the better in Naomi’s life and things get better and better for her through the rest of the book.
-Also, her statements marks a shift for the better in her attitude towards Yahweh.
-Although it would be wonderful if everyone would be like Job and have a positive attitude about God through good times and bad times, most people are like Naomi—when times are good people have a good attitude about God and when times are bad they have a bad attitude towards God.
+Also, her statements mark a shift for the better in her attitude toward Yahweh.
+Although it would be wonderful if everyone would be like Job and have a positive attitude about God through good times and bad times, most people are like Naomi—when times are good people have a good attitude about God, and when times are bad they have a bad attitude toward God.
 Perhaps if Naomi had been in a better state of mind to begin with, she could have directed Ruth to start gleaning by going into fields that belonged to members of Elimelech’s family, but either she was too upset to see that possibility or after being gone from Bethlehem for ten years she did not know what fields belonged to family members.

 Scholars agree that hesed is grounded in the relationship between people and/or the relationship between people and God.
 So it is in understanding the relationship, and the spoken and unspoken promises and commitments that underpin that relationship, that are a vital part of hesed.
 It is because of the relationship, and the expectations of the relationship, that hesed exists and can be expected.
-For example, if God had hesed towards Israel, it is because of the relationship that exists between them.
+For example, if God had hesed toward Israel, it is because of the relationship that exists between them.
 Depending on the context, that hesed can be expressed in many ways, “faithfulness, mercy, love, grace,” etc., but underpinning those things is the relationship (usually an expressed relationship or even a covenant) that exists between the two parties.
-Thus, when God moves in favor of Israel, His covenant with them is usually at play in some manner, and so in those cases “covenant-faithfulness” is often a good way to understand God and why He does what He does.
+Thus, when God moves in favor of Israel, His covenant with them is usually at play in some manner, and so in those cases “covenant faithfulness” is often a good way to understand God and why He does what He does.